Marylnish/alx-system_engineering-devops/README.md

-My first readme file for the shell tasks
+this is my readme file for the shell redirections